 The settled price of nonsynchronized reserve is calculated in real time every five minutes for the RTO Reserve Zone and the MAD Reserve Subzone.
-Figure 10-26 shows the daily average nonsynchronized reserve market clearing price (NSRMCP) and average credited MW for the RTO Reserve Zone.
-In 2024, the real-time weighted average NSRMCP for all intervals was \$1.54 per MWh and the real-time average nonsynchronized reserve cleared was 902.4 MW.
-The day-ahead weighted average NSRMCP for all intervals was \$1.32 per MWh and the day-ahead average nonsynchronized reserve cleared MW was 1,000.5 MW.
+Figure 10-25 shows the daily average nonsynchronized reserve market clearing price (NSRMCP) and average credited MW for the RTO Reserve Zone.
+In the first three months of 2025, the real-time weighted average NSRMCP for all intervals was \$1.66 per MWh and the real-time average nonsynchronized reserve cleared was 1,007.2 MW.
+The day-ahead weighted average NSRMCP for all intervals was \$1.64 per MWh and the day-ahead average nonsynchronized reserve cleared MW was 1,153.0 MW.

-Shortage pricing was used in the RTO Reserve Zone for primary reserve on January 20, January 22, January 29, March 10, March 18, April 14, May 21, June 3, July 8, July 28, September 4, October 14, October 15, November 22, and December 6.
-Shortage pricing was used in the MAD Reserve Subzone for primary reserve on January 20, January 21, January 22, June 3, and October 14.
-Conservative operations due to cold weather were in place from January 13 through January 17.
-Prices spiked on December 12 during a cold weather alert.
-The shortage pricing on January 29, June 3, and July 8 occurred during spin events.
+Shortage pricing was used in the RTO Reserve Zone for primary reserve on February 11, March 12, March 18, and March 19, 2025.
+The shortage pricing on February 11 occurred during a synchronized reserve event.
+Conservative operations due to cold weather were in place from January 20 through January 23 and from February 16 through February 19, 2025.
+Cold weather alerts were issued for January 8 through January 10, January 14 through January 16, January 20 through January 23, February 17 through February 18, and February 19, 2025.
 During most of these short intervals, there was not a true shortage, as PJM still cleared above the average reserve requirements used before PJM's mid-May 2023 increase.

-Figure 10-26 Daily weighted average RTO Zone nonsynchronized reserve market clearing price, average MW purchased, and average percent of PR that is NSR: 2023 through 2024
+Figure 10-25 Daily weighted average RTO Zone nonsynchronized reserve market clearing price, average MW purchased, and average percent of PR that is NSR: January 2024 through March 2025